abhirathod95/travel-blog/src/blog/travel/2021-11-20/Iceland.md

 ![](../../../images/Iceland/Iceland_9.jpg)

 While I'm glad I did the Golden Circle, I felt it was not as impressive as what was there to discover beyond it.
 If you have limited time and a car, I would strongly consider skipping the Golden Circle for another time and head further down the Ring Road.
-Other stops you may consider nearby are Hrunalaug Hot Springs, Kerid Crater, and Selfoss also located around this area.
+Other stops nearby you may consider if you have more time are Hrunalaug Hot Springs, Kerid Crater, and Selfoss also located around this area.

 Even though the weather was terrible all day, it slowed to a drizzle by the time we checked into our hotel.
-We decided to chase down a small patch of cloudless sky on the vedur.is, a local website with latest aurora forecasts, in hopes to see the Northern lights.
+We decided to chase down a small patch of cloudless sky on the **vedur.is**, a local website with latest aurora forecasts, in hopes to see the Northern lights.
 This took us onto a pretty sketchy road.
 About 30 minutes into driving in the pitch black up a mountain with no side rails, the wind and rain started to pick up.
 The sky above was horribly cloudy.
 We decided to turn around after spooking ourselves several times turning each corner slowly.
 Its not always worth the hunt when the chances for lights are predicted to be abysmally low.

 &nbsp;

 ##### **Day 4: Chasing Waterfalls and More**

-In Iceland, I ignored TLC and definitely went chasing waterfalls.
+In Iceland, I ignored TLC and went chasing waterfalls.
 Today, all we saw were waterfalls!
 We started with Skogafoss which was by far the most picturesque waterfall I had ever seen.
 Making our way to the top, we got a closer look at all the birds nestling in the side of the rock.

 ![](../../../images/Iceland/Iceland_10.jpg)
 ![](../../../images/Iceland/Iceland_11.jpg)